1. Which ski is right for me?

 5. OUR BINDINGS OFFERING

-The Pivot 14 has a unique turntable heel piece, unlike any other binding available on the market, which means that the lateral elasticity of the Pivot 14’s heel piece is greater than that of the SPX 12 so it releases in a more consistent way in certain crashes.
+The Pivot series is constructed with more metal and is a burlier, heavier binding.
+They have a unique turntable heel piece, unlike any other binding available on the market, which means that the elasticity of the heel piece is greater than that of the SPX so it will allow your boot to pivot more before it releases, reducing the risk of pre-releasing in certain situations.

-You will also need a brake size that fits the waist width of the ski; bindings tend to fit skis that are up to around 1-2mm wider than the width of the binding’s brake.
-For the Prodigy 2.0, because it has a 96mm waist either the SPX 12 100mm or the Pivot 14 95mm would be the best choices.
+You will also need a brake size that fits the waist width of the ski; bindings tend to fit skis that are up to around 1-2 mm wider than the width of the binding’s brake.
+For example, with the Prodigy 2.0, because it has a 98 mm waist either the SPX 12 100 mm or the Pivot 14 95 mm would be the best choices.

 6. OUR SKINS